-(b) Neither the AAA nor any arbitrator in a proceeding under these Rules is a necessary or proper party in judicial proceedings relating to the arbitration.
+(b) Neither the AAA nor any arbitrator in a proceeding under these rules is a necessary or proper party in judicial proceedings relating to the arbitration.

-(c) Parties to an arbitration under these Rules shall be deemed to have consented that neither the AAA nor any arbitrator shall be liable to any party in any action for damages or injunctive relief for any act or omission in connection with any arbitration under these Rules.
+(c) Parties to an arbitration under these rules shall be deemed to have consented that neither the AAA nor any arbitrator shall be liable to any party in any action for damages or injunctive relief for any act or omission in connection with any arbitration under these rules.

-37. Administrative Fees
+35. Administrative Fees

-As a not-for-profit organization, the AAA shall prescribe an administrative fee to compensate it for the cost of providing administrative services.
-The fee in effect when the fee or charge is incurred shall be applicable.
-The fee is payable in full by the parties when the claim for non-binding arbitration is filed subject to final apportionment by the arbitrator in the award.
+As a not-for-profit organization, the AAA shall prescribe administrative fees to compensate it for the cost of providing administrative services.
+The fees in effect when the fee or charge is incurred shall be applicable.
+Fees shall be advanced by the party or parties making a claim or counterclaim, subject to final apportionment by the arbitrator in the award.
 The AAA may, in the event of extreme hardship on the part of any party, defer or reduce the administrative fees.

-38. Expenses
+36. Expenses